AkemMensah/e-commerce_node_app/README.md

 - `PUT /orders/{id}`: Update an order
 - `DELETE /orders/{id}`: Delete an order
 - `GET /users/{id}/orders`: Get all orders for a specific user
+- `GET /users/:id/orders`: Get orders for a specific user

 NB: You may test the APIs (end points) using Postman.